Write a Playbook with Oracle Linux Automation Engine

 line specifying which hosts to manage.
 Theall

 value states the playbook will act upon every host listed in the inventory.
-Alternatively, you can instruct a playbook to only run tasks against a specific list of hosts or groups by listing each separated by colons or commas.
+Alternatively, you can instruct a playbook to only run tasks against a specific list of hosts or groups by listing each target separated by colons or commas.
 The task then uses the debug module to print a message.The

 name